 Deeply rooted in traditional Japanese aesthetics, her practice echoes kacho-ga (“bird and flower”) motifs while infusing them with contemporary sensitivity.
 Expanses of white paper counterbalance her dense, rhythmic line work, inviting viewers into a space where past, present, and future coalesce.

-In recent years, Saeki has expanded her practice into ambitious formats, including large-scale multi-panel compositions that challenge the boundaries of drawing.
-Her work has been exhibited widely in Japan and internationally, with presentations at the Meguro Museum of Art and The National Art Center, Tokyo.
-She received the VOCA Encouragement Prize in 2006, and her drawings are held in prominent collections including the Museum of Modern Art, New York; the UBS Art Collection, London; and the Deutsche Bank Art Collection, Frankfurt.
+Her work has been exhibited widely in Japan and internationally, with presentations at the Hara Museum of Contemporary Art and The National Art Center, Tokyo.
+She received the VOCA Encouragement Prize in 2006, and her drawings are held in prominent collections including the Museum of Modern Art, New York; the UBS Art Collection, London; Swiss Re, Switzerland; and the Deutsche Bank Art Collection, Frankfurt.